Leave a Message

 What is the best restaurant in Vail, Colorado?

-Après-ski (French for "after skiing") in Vail refers to the social culture of gathering at bars and restaurants immediately after the lifts close — typically 3PM–6PM.
-The Red Lion in Vail Village is the most historic après spot, with live music and the famous Lion's Paw cocktail.
+Apres-ski (French for "after skiing") in Vail refers to the social culture of gathering at bars and restaurants immediately after the lifts close, typically 3PM to 6PM.
+The Red Lion in Vail Village is the most historic apres spot, with live music and the famous Lion's Paw cocktail.
 Garfinkel's at Lionshead offers the most slope-side experience at the Gondola base.
 The 10th at Mid-Vail is the most scenic.
-Après-ski is a central part of the Vail lifestyle and a key component of why vacation rental properties in walkable locations command higher nightly rates.
+Apres-ski is a central part of the Vail lifestyle and a key factor in why walkable-location vacation rental properties command higher nightly rates.

 Is the Vail dining scene good in summer?

-Yes — Vail's dining scene is genuinely strong in summer and fall, not just ski season.
+Yes.
+Vail's dining scene is genuinely strong in summer and fall, not just ski season.
 Outdoor dining along Gore Creek at restaurants like Mountain Standard is one of the best warm-weather dining experiences in Colorado.
-Many Vail Village restaurants operate year-round, and the shoulder seasons (June–July and September–October) offer better reservation availability and often the same quality as peak ski season.
+Many Vail Village restaurants operate year-round, and the shoulder seasons (June to July and September to October) offer better reservation availability and often the same quality as peak ski season.
 This year-round dining depth is one of the quality-of-life arguments for Vail real estate as a primary or four-season residence.

 Where is Vail Village's best dining concentrated?

-Vail Village's best restaurants are concentrated within a two-block area of the pedestrian core around Bridge Street and Gore Creek Drive — all reachable on foot from any Village accommodation.
+Vail Village's best restaurants are concentrated within a two-block area of the pedestrian core around Bridge Street and Gore Creek Drive, all reachable on foot from any Village accommodation.
 The heated cobblestone streets mean outdoor dining is viable even in cold weather.
 Lionshead has a smaller but growing dining cluster around the Eagle Bahn Gondola base.
-For groceries and more casual dining, West Vail (City Market, Safeway) is a 5–10 minute drive or bus ride from the core.
+For groceries and more casual dining, West Vail (City Market, Safeway) is a 5 to 10 minute drive or bus ride from the core.

 Savor More of Vail